 Teacher Christopher Wong CFT shares on Y-Dan Ancient Chinese Exercise for Health and Well-being:

 “I am a bodybuilder of more than 11 years and take my weight training very seriously.
 However, when I started including Y-Dan in my daily routine, I can say with absolute certainty that it enhanced my exercise greatly.
 Getting up to go in the morning was easier, starting my workouts was easier even in cold weather, and I had more overall energy and balance.
 As much as I look forward to my bodybuilding workouts, I look forward to my Y-Dan.”https://www.sensiblehealth.com/Y-Dan.xhtml

-With regular practice, I learned all of the Y-Dan exercises and moves so I could travel and do them anywhere.
-After several years, I lead some morning classes on the first walking holiday in Ireland (2018).
+With regular practice, I learned all of the Y-Dan 19 exercises so I could travel and do them anywhere.
+After several years, I led some morning classes on my first organized walking holiday in Ireland (2018).
 Since people enjoyed it very much, I began to offer classes at my health studio.
 In 2019, a Qigong and Tai Chi teacher and his partner were very keen to learn Y-Dan.
-They are also interested in teaching others.
+Cecilia and David also wish to teach others.
 Here is their share:

-So what is Y-Dan exercises according to Christopher Wong?
+So what is Y-Dan fitness according to Christopher Wong?

 “Y-Dan is an ancient exercise dating back over 2000 years.
 Initially, it was practiced only by the Chinese imperial families and remained quite secret.
 Eventually, it was lost and remained so for centuries until 1978.
 It was at this time that it was rediscovered and practiced again in Taiwan.
 In a very short time, its popularity became so widespread that due to the limited number of qualified instructors, only people over the age of 40 were allowed to learn.